 5. Omar Rayo

-Omar Rayo (1928-2010) can be considered as one of the most renowned Colombian artists in history.
-This South American artist was multi-talented and created paintings, sculptures, caricatures, and was a talented plastic artist as well.
+Omar Rayo (1928-2010) can be considered to be one of the most renowned Colombian artists in history.
+This South American artist was multi-talented and created paintings, sculptures, and caricatures, and was a talented plastic artist as well.

 By the 1980s he had created thousands of abstract geometric works of art, often utilizing black, white, red, and yellow.
 He was one of the leading artists of the Op art movement and continued to develop his remarkable style throughout his career.